Decomposing Global Feature Effects Based on Feature Interactions: Generalized Additive Decomposition of Global EffecTs (GADGET)

-which is a close approximation to the underlying data-generating process and thus provides a better understanding of how the features of interest influence the prediction function compared to only considering the global PD plots.

-Note that besides the decomposability property in Eq.~\eqref{eq:decomp_pdp}, each global PD of features in $S$ is a weighted additive combination of the final regional PDs.
-Thus, each global PD can be additively decomposed into regional PD.

-\paragraph{\normalfont\textit{Estimates and Visualization.}} To estimate and visualize the expected regional effect, one can choose between the regional PD curve $\fh^{PD}_{j|\mathcal{A}_g}$ or its mean-centered version $\fh^{PD,c}_{j|\mathcal{A}_g}$ for each feature $j \in S$, which are calculated by Monte-Carlo integration for each final region $\mathcal{A}_g$.
-The interaction-related heterogeneity for each feature in $S$ and final subspace $\mathcal{A}_g$ is measured by the risk function in Eq.~\eqref{eq:risk} with the loss function in Eq.~\eqref{eq:loss_pd}.
-Thus, the interaction-related heterogeneity quantifies the variation of mean-centered ICE curves within each region.
-For visualization purposes, we calculate the $95\%$ intervals of interaction-related heterogeneity based on this variation.
-We then suggest a plot for each feature in $S$ that shows the final regional PD curves and $95\%$ interaction-related heterogeneity intervals (see e.g., Figure \ref{fig:compas_region}).

-The main issue with local ICE curves and resulting global PD plots is the extrapolation problem when features are correlated, as demonstrated in Section \ref{sec:repid}.
-This problem remains for GADGET when mean-centered ICE curves are chosen as local feature effect function $h$.
+The main issue with local ICE curves and resulting global PD plots is the extrapolation problem when features are correlated.
+This problem and how it affects GADGET for different feature effect methods, will be explained in Section \ref{sec:illustr_comp}.